 Summary.
-This diagram shows ResourcesForLife.com from a holistic living perspective.
+This diagram, developed over 20 years ago and refined over that time, shows ResourcesForLife.com from a holistic living perspective.

 There is no particular order to explore the circle, but you should be growing in each area of your life represented by the various elements of the circle.

 Each element of the circle is interdependent and can be effected by every other element.
 Work around the circle utilizing the resources here to improve your life, your community, and the world.

 “Growing is ongoing.
 In every area of life, whatever mountain we’ve climbed, there is always another behind it.
 Whatever success we’ve had, another awaits.
 No matter how many hurts or failures we’ve learned and grown from, more are ahead.
 Every area of life is connected and interdependent.
 So solutions to life’s problems must be holistic.” ~ Gregory Johnson

 Interdependence.
 If you begin with Lifeways and work your way clockwise around the circle, you will notice that each successive area is served by and dependent upon what is before it.
 Think of the map as a ‘dashboard’ of indicators that reflect your overall wellness and effectiveness.
 Remember, you can always return to the map page by clicking the Map link found throughout this site.
 Here is a brief introduction to the resource groups that serve each area of the map:

 - Activism.
 Become an activist.
 This is where you can find links and resources to stimulate your mind and get you thinking about having an impact on your life and the world around you.
 Being an activist isn’t a radical thing.
 It simply means that you are active.
 It means that you are passionate about something.
 It means that you believe tomorrow can be a better day than yesterday if we live responsibly today.
 It means you have hope for a better future.
 You can be an activist about anything: church, education, politics, the environment, human rights.
 Find your passion and grow in it.